digital-work-lab/literature-review-seminar/slides/03-qualities.md

 - are **more transparent** in explicating their methods
 - make a compelling and innovative **theoretical or empirical contribution**
 - provide more comprehensive **suggestions for future research**

 ---

-TODO : discuss the coding of a paper according to PRISMA Highlight that it is useful to do that for the review protocol/paper (check whether you can see the type of review from the methods, code it according to PRISMA)

----